deeheber/danielle-heberling-dot-xyz/content/blog/website-refresh-gatsby/index.md

 ## The Future
 I view pretty much every project of mine as a living, breathing entity that is never complete.
 I'm keeping track of ideas of things I'd like to implement in the future on <a href="https://github.com/deeheber/danielle-heberling-dot-xyz/issues" target="_blank" rel="noopeener noreferrer">GitHub</a>.
 Feel free to contribute if you'd like.

 In addition to my issues listed on GitHub, I also think I'd like to deploy the site to an S3 bucket (it is currently hosted on Netlify) to make integration with other AWS services easier.
-For now, I think thinking I'd like to put that bucket behind a CloudFront distributation that can talk to a Lambda which processes the form and then sends me a customized email with the form submission info via SES and utilizes Cloud Monkey.
+For now, I think thinking I'd like to put that bucket behind a CloudFront distribution that can talk to a Lambda which processes the form and then sends me a customized email with the form submission info via SES and utilizes Cloud Monkey.
 Ok now I'm just making up fictional AWS services, I'll stop.

 ## Final Thoughts
 Working with Gatsby has been a joy.
 The community is so kind and helpful, and the docs are very detailed/searchable.
 Anytime I had a question 99% of the time, I could find it through a quick search since someone else had already asked the same question I was.